squared9/Robotics/3D_Segmentation/README.md

 This project performs 3D segmentation on data obtained from a RGB-D camera.

+*To run this project, copy "sensor_stick" directory to "src" directory of your catkin workspace (typically "catkin_ws"), then run catkin_make, source devel/setup.bash, then execute "roslaunch sensor_stick robot_spawn.launch".*

 The original project dataset looks like this:
 ![image](images/3D_Point_Cloud.PNG)